-Scott Nehs is the vice president, deputy general counsel and assistant corporate secretary for the Blue Cross Blue Shield Association (BCBSA), a national federation of 37 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering over 100 million – one-in-three of all Americans.
-It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract — the nearly 5.3-million-member Federal Employee Program® (FEP).
+Scott Nehs is the senior vice president, general counsel and corporate secretary for the Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
+The Blue System is the nation's largest health insurer covering 107 million members – one-in-three of all Americans.
+It is the largest single processor of Medicare claims in the nation and holds the world's largest privately underwritten health insurance contract — the 5.4 million-member Federal Employee Program.® (FEP).

 Nehs frequently shares his expertise as a speaker at legal seminars and other forums.
-He earned a bachelor’s in political science and sociology from Northwestern University and his law degree from the University of Wisconsin.
+He earned a bachelor’s degree in political science and sociology from Northwestern University and his law degree from the University of Wisconsin Law School.